-Student assistant wages range from $11.00 to $20.00 per hour.
+Student assistant wages range from $12.65 - $25.00 per hour.
 Notetakers are paid by term.
-As a student assistant, you can only work the hours assigned to you by Access & Diversity.
+As a student assistant, you can only work the hours assigned to you by the Centre for Accessibility.
 You may not work more than 10 hours per week.
 Student assistant jobs are advertised on UBC CareersOnline or by directly emailing students registered in particular courses.

 Training opportunities and resources are provided for all student assistant positions.
 Training opportunities may involve job shadowing, attending a workshop, or reviewing printed material.
 Detailed information about training opportunities will be provided once you are hired.

 To apply for Student Assistant positions please go to UBC Careers Online.
 Select job/volunteer postings and search by the job title.
 Notetaking positions will be advertised by an email to your class if a notetaker is required.
 You must be registered in the course to apply for the position.
 You will be required to upload the following documents as part of your Student Assistant application: